-The project had a tight budget, yet incorporates bespoke detailing and simple furniture.
+SCULPTED BUDGET Carefully managing the tight budget allowed us to incorporate bespoke detailing and furniture.
 For cost-efficiency the main structural beams were retained.
-This potentially restricting element in fact became a driver for the ceiling plan, a real success of the project.
-The ceilings, though low, took on a sculptural form: chamfering to form varying zones within the open plan.
-Over the living area two planes with skylights at each corner split the space diagonally, adding drama within the shallow pitched roof, designed to be hidden from neighbouring gardens.
+While this was a potentially restricting element it became a driver for the sculptural ceiling, chamfering to form varying zones within the open plan.
+Over the living area, two planes with skylights at each corner split the space diagonally, adding drama within the shallow pitched roof.